-In the case of cession, there is a transfer of the ownership of these rights and, in the case of license is established the right to use or exploit the object protected by industrial or intellectual property in certain conditions or.
+Transfer of exploitation rights to third parties can be done in two ways: by assignment and by licence.
+In the case of assignment, there is a transfer of ownership of these rights.
+In the case of licence, the right to use or exploit the object protected by intellectual property is granted under certain conditions that may include financial compensation.

 One of the critical aspects of academic publications is that journals often require authors to transfer the exploitation rights of the published work.
 To protect and preserve copyright regulation, Creative Commons licences were created at the end of the 1990s.
 The objective of these licences is to establish a standardized model that protects the intellectual property of the authors, allowing its reuse under specific conditions.